swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 text editor to create and edit their Python programs we will be using [JupyterLab][jupyterlab] during this lesson.

-JupyterLab is a programming environment developed as part of the [Jupyter](jupyter) project that runs in a web browser.
-JupyterLab requires a reasonably up-to-date browser, preferably a current version of Chrome, Safari, or Firefox (note that Internet Explorer version 9 and below are *not* supported).
+JupyterLab is the next-generation web-based user interface from [Project Jupyter][jupyter].
+JupyterLab enables you to work with documents and activities such as Jupyter notebooks, text editors, terminals, and even custom components in a flexible, integrated, and extensible manner.

 JupyterLab is included as part of the the Anaconda Python distribution.
 If you have not already installed the Anaconda Python distribution, see [the setup instructions]({{ page.root }}/setup/) for installation instructions.

-JupyterLab is an application whose frontend user interface runs in a web browser.
+JupyterLab is an application whose frontend user interface runs in a web browser and as such JupyterLab requires a reasonably up-to-date browser (ideally a current version of Chrome, Safari, or Firefox); Internet Explorer versions 9 and below are *not* supported.

-*   The server runs locally on your machine only and does not use an internet connection.
+Even though JupyterLab is a web-based application, JupyterLab runs locally on your machine and does not require an internet connection.
-*   The server sends messages to your web browser.
+*   The JupyterLab server sends messages to your web browser.
-*   The server does the work and the web browser renders the result.
+*   The JupyterLab server does the work and the web browser renders the result.
-*   You will type code into the browser and see the result when the web page talks to the server.
+*   You will type code into the browser and see the result when the web page talks to the JupyterLab server.

+> ## JupyterLab?
+What about Jupyter notebooks!
+>
+> JupyterLab is the next stage in the evolution of the Jupyter Notebook.
+If you have prior
+> experience working with Jupyter notebooks, then you will have a a good idea of what to expect
+> from JupyterLab.
+>
+> If you are an experienced user of Jupyter notebooks and are intested in a detailed discussion of the
+> similarities and differences between JupyterLab user interface and the Jupyter notebook user
+> interface check out the [JupyterLab user interface documentation][jupyterlab-ui].
+>
+{: .callout}

 ## Starting JupyterLab